 You poured yourself into the process and finally and finally came away with a divorce decree, but you believe the court’s rulings are in error.
 While an appeal may be an option, it is important to understand that the path forward will be challenging.
 Appeals are highly exacting legal matters for which little time can be lost.
-If you are considering an appeal after divorce, it’s time to consult with an experienced Fort Worth appeals attorney.
+If you are considering an appeal after divorce, it’s time to consult with an experienced appeals attorney.

 Typically, you can only appeal the court’s final divorce decree – or the final decree in any other family law case – as opposed to appealing temporary orders that were put in place while your divorce was pending.
 If you and the appeals attorney representing you believe that the court’s ruling is not in keeping with your rights and the law, you can appeal the decision, including rulings related to all the following basic terms of divorce: